 https://ncadmin.nc.gov/documents/vendor-forms

-ATTACHMENTS
+DEFINITIONS

 ALCOHOL/DRUG FREE WORKPLACE POLICY: A copy of the Department’s Alcohol/Drug Free Work Place Policy is attached to this solicitation.
 The contractor shall use reasonable and good faith efforts to ensure that employees/staff are aware of the Department’s policy.
 The contractor understands that its employees/staff are required to abide by these standards.
 The contractor further understands that possession, use, manufacture, or distribution of illegal drugs or alcohol in violation of this policy, by employees/staff participating in the performance of this contract, may result in immediate termination of this contract for cause.